severalnines/docs/user-guide/mysql/nodes.rst

 	- Max Replication Lag: Specify how many seconds ProxySQL should tolerate a lagging slave as healthy.
 	- Max Connection: Specify maximum number of connections allowed to access this backend server.
 	- Max Latency(ms): Specify maximum latency in microseconds
 	- Use SSL: Use SSL to the backend server.
-Details at `ProxySQL SSL documentation <https://github.com/sysown/proxysql/wiki/SSL-configuration>`_.
+Details at `ProxySQL SSL Support <https://github.com/sysown/proxysql/wiki/SSL-Support>`_.
 	- Use Compression: Use compression to the backend server.

 * **Host Groups**